vivek87799/HaenselAMS/README.md

 docker-compose up
 ```
 - The Airflow webserver will be exposed on http://0.0.0.0:8080 with the default username and pwd as airflow

+# Design Document

+A detail insights on the design and the project is attached as a pdf in this repo